gov-cy/staging-govcy-design-system-docs/src/patterns/currency-amount.md

 </form>
 ```
 #### Decimal number amounts
-If you allow only decimal number inputs, use the ==decimal number numeric pattern==, for example:
+If you allow only decimal number inputs, use the [decimal number numeric pattern](../numeric_inputs/#decimal-numbers), for example:

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">